Naturist Beaches in Fuerteventura | Naturist Hotels and Villas

 Hotel Riu Palace Tres Islas – Corralejo

-Although this is one of the Fuerteventura nudist beach hotels, it is not actually naturist.
-It is set in the heart of the Corralejo sand dunes beach, which is all naturist friendly and extends for miles along the beautiful white sandy beach.
+Although this is one of the Fuerteventura nudist beach hotels, it is not naturist.
+It is set in the heart of the Corralejo sand dunes beach, which is naturist-friendly and extends for miles along the beautiful white sandy beach.

-The hotel is 4 star and has lovely pools overlooking the sea, a spa with a sauna, a number of different types of restaurants.
+The hotel is 4 star and has lovely pools overlooking the sea, a spa with a sauna, several different types of restaurants.

 Further details, price and availability